Click here to meet the 2024 Southern Producers Lab Fellows

 A pregnant woman visits her partner’s oppressive religious family for the first time.

-Victoria Bouloubasis, Louisiana
+Victoria Bouloubasis, North Carolina

 Victoria Bouloubasis (producer) is an award-winning journalist and Emmy-nominated filmmaker based in Durham, N.C.
 Her work aims to dispel myths about the Global South—its people and places—against the backdrop of complex social, political and personal histories.
 She often tells stories at the intersection of food, labor and im/migration.
 Victoria has reported from the U.S. South and rural Midwest, Mexico, El Salvador, Guatemala, Costa Rica and Greece.
 She is based in Durham, N.C.